ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 # Transfer Files and Directories

 For _storage_ mounted _directly_ on the Wynton cluster, files can be transferred to and from the cluster using regular file copying, e.g. `cp` and `rsync`.
-For _non-mounted storage_, files may be transfered to and from the cluster via secure copying, e.g. `scp` and `sftp`, which can be utilized via `rsync`.
+For _non-mounted storage_, files may be transferred to and from the cluster via secure copying, e.g. `scp` and `sftp`, which can be utilized via `rsync`.
 For _file downloads_ from online resources, tools such as `curl`, `wget`, and `rsync` may be used.

 <div class="alert alert-warning" role="alert">